matfish2/vue-formular/README.md

   * `select2` `boolean` `optional` Use select2 (4.0.0 **Only**)
   * `options` `object` `optional` Select2 options
+  * `html` `boolean` By default items are passed directly to the select2 constructor, which is tasked with rendering the actual html.
+Use this option to render the items directly in the template. (see `filter-by` note for a case this might be useful)
   * `container-class` `string` `optional` When using select2, use this to set a class for the container and the dropdown.
 The class will be preceded by the entity (e.g `modal` would generate `dropdown-modal` and `container-modal`)
   * `multiple` `boolean` `optional`
   * `items` `array of objects` `optional` - item format: `{id:1, text:'Option A'}`.
 Defaults to an empty array.